 Camera Buying Guide.
 If you are looking to buy a new digital camera, it will be worthwhile for you to read the Digital Camera Buying Guide first.

 Understanding how cameras work is good knowledge to have.
-If you can imagine the process of how photographs are created, you will be able to make better decisions on what camera settings to use.
+If you can understand shutter speed and aperture, the process of how photographs are created, you will be able to make better decisions on what camera settings to use.

 ABOUT BRUCE LOVELACE